Skip to Main Content

 2021 crime statistics call attention to violence prevention

-By Lorien Tyne, Assistant News Editor October 5, 2022
+By Lorien Tyne, Editor-in-Chief October 5, 2022

 At Ithaca College in 2021, there were increased reports of domestic violence, stalking, aggravated assault and fondling, according to the 2022 Annual Security & Fire Safety Report.

-Faculty in the Department of Health Promotion and Physical Education address the Presidents Cabinet and the Ithaca College community regarding the lack of an on-campus flu vaccine clinic.
+Faculty in the Department of Health Promotion and Physical Education address the President's Cabinet and the Ithaca College community regarding the lack of an on-campus flu vaccine clinic.

 Open Letter: Flu POD is an effective way to vaccinate community